mtaborda/chalten/docs/Chalten.md

 signalled.
 Therefore, the code that verifies if an object is valid is located in one place and ensures that no invalid time objects exist.

-## How do I move trough the different time resolutions?
+## How do I move trough the different time resolutions

 As we said before, a year can be seen as a point in the time line at a year resolution.
 Because the resolution is a year, that point contains other points